Founder of black North Carolina newspaper dies at 88

-GREENSBORO, N.C. — John Kilimanjaro, who founded a North Carolina newspaper that provided information to the black community, has died.
+GREENSBORO, N.C. — John Kilimanjaro, who founded a North Carolina newspaper that provided information to the black community despite lacking a background in journalism, has died.
 He was 88.

 Afrique Kilimanjaro said her father died Wednesday morning, the same day his newspaper, the Carolina Peacemaker, is printed.